Chemistry Courses

 Topics include the drug development process, receptors, drug interaction, pharmacodynamics, pharmacokinetics and quantitative structure activity relationships.
 Chemical properties and mode of action of some of the following classes of drugs will be discussed: antibacterial drugs, drugs that work on the central nervous system, anticancer drugs, antiviral drugs, and analgesics.
 Case studies of current drugs going through the approval processes will be included.

 Prerequisites: CHEM 220, 255.
-Three credits and laboratory.
-Offered in alternate years
+Three credits and laboratory/tutorial.

 461 Topics in Instrumentation and Analysis

 This course typically starts with a brief introduction to electronics, signals, noise and data manipulation.
 This is followed by a survey of molecules with bioanalytic applications (enzymes, immunoglobulins, avidin/biotin, cyclodextrins), and a discussion of selected bioanalytic methods and their applications in sensors.
 A variety of instrumentation is used in the lab, with some attention paid to assembly of equipment, maintenance and repair.
+Not offered in 2024/25.

 Pre- or co-requisite: CHEM 360.
 Three credits and laboratory.